Home - The Best Japanese Chef Knives in 2023

 With such a finely angled blade, we made sure there weren’t excessive complaints about chipping.
 The blade is strong enough to hold up through normal use, but you have to understand that normal use for this kind of knife means avoiding hard things, like bones and fruit pits.

 The design itself makes it very comfortable to hold and work with.
-It’s best for slicing, due to the blade’s sharpness and its straighter profile.
+It’s for slicing, due to the blade’s sharpness and its straighter profile.

+We vote this the Damascus Japanese chef’s knife.
 The blade’s mild flexibility is great for cutting filets.
 But it’s not so flexible that you can’t use it for all other slicings as well.

 As with all other Santoku knives, it’s made with chopping and mincing in mind.
 It excels in these areas, but it’s not as good for rocking through food as traditional chef’s knives.